 There’s more than one way to explore India’s varied landscapes.
-Whether you’re whetting your appetite for the next adventure, preparing a destination reading list, or simply feeling nostalgic for the colors and vibrancy of the Subcontinent, here are our top 10 Indian books to inspire your imagination.
+Whether you’re whetting your appetite for the next adventure, preparing a destination reading list, or simply feeling nostalgic for the colors and vibrancy of the Subcontinent, here are 10 of the best Indian novels to inspire your imagination.

 A Fine Balance by Rohinton Mistry

 Four beautifully crafted characters of various social standings lead us into the civil unrest and harrowing aftermath of Indira Gandhi’s Emergency.
 Through them, Mistry gives us a valuable glimpse into India’s political past.

 The Mountain Shadow by Gregory David Roberts